abcdlsj/abcdlsj.github.io/abcdlsj.github.io/posts/Write-a-readability-tool.md

 `docker run -it --rm -p <HOST_PORT>:8080 abcdlsj/readability`

 Now you can access the website at `http://localhost:<HOST_PORT>`.

+That's all of things you can done within 10 minute.
+Then, I will optimize it!

 ## Optimize
 ### `Protect` double slashes